anthonylangsworth/OrderBot/doc/Development.md

     1. Download the SQL Server instance using `docker pull mcr.microsoft.com/mssql/server:2019-latest`
     2. Create and run a new SQL Server container using `docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=<password>" -e "MSSQL_PID=Express" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-latest`, substituting `<password>` with a strong, unique password.
     3. Set the password for the new `OrderBot` login in `deploy/db.sql` login around line 7.
-    4. Run `deploy/db.sql`, such as via SQL Management Studio, to create the database.
+    4. Run `deploy/db.sql` as sa, such as via SQL Management Studio, to create the database.
-    5. Run `deploy/tables.sql` to create the table structure.
+    5. Run `deploy/tables.sql` as sa to create the table structure.
 3. Create the application container:
     1. Download a base image for the application using `docker pull mcr.microsoft.com/dotnet/runtime:6.0`.
     2. Create a file calked `.env` in `src/OrderBot`.
 Create four entries inside it: